 Are other approvals needed?
 Clinicians are expected to comply with all applicable FDA regulations and UW Medicine policies and procedures.
 Those requirements are not listed in this guidance.

 For uses at Fred Hutchinson Cancer Center (FHCC), contact RegulatoryAffairs@fredhutch.org to discuss institutional requirements.
 General guidance:

 - Emergency uses at FHCC are reviewed by UW HSD (not the FHCC IRB).

 - For non-emergency compassionate uses and other expanded access: select the same IRB you would select if the activity were research (see HSD guidance or FHCC guidance).

 IRB Review Considerations

-The IRB review requirements and procedures are generally the same for expanded access as they are for research clinical trials (SOP FDA-Regulated Research; SOP IRB Review).
+The IRB review requirements and procedures are generally the same for expanded access as they are for research clinical trials (FDA Regulated Research Guidance; SOP IRB Review).
 Expanded access mechanisms must be reviewed by the convened IRB (i.e., the expedited review process cannot be used), although single patient emergency or compassionate uses may be reviewed by the IRB Chair alone.